taufiqmurtadho/quantumxy/README.md

 method1 computes the Hamiltonian by considering its action to the Pauli-Z basis states method2 computes the Hamiltonian directly through kronecker product operation

+HOW TO INSTALL & USE: In the package directory run

+pip install .

+To use, type "import src.quantumxy" in python